 Dismissal for Cause-Notice.
 Before an individual may be discharged, the committee or community outreach organization shall notify that person in writing and state its grounds for the proposed dismissal in reasonable detail together with a statement that the individual may make a written request for a hearing before the committee or community outreach organization within 30 days after receipt of this notification.
-If within 30 days after the request for a hearing before the committee or community outreach organization within so the receipt of this notification.
 If within 30 days after the receipt of this notification the individual makes a written request for a hearing before the committee or community outreach organization, it shall be granted before final action is taken.
 If no hearing is requested within such period, it shall be deemed acquiescence by the individual to the proposed action of the committee or community outreach organization and the termination shall take effect at the end of the 30-day period.